jennbushey/SQL-projects/ticket-analysis/README.md

 python ./Ticket_Generator.py
 Connected to MySQL database
 How many tickets would you like to generate?
 10000 What is the start date for the tickets?
-2023-01-01 What is the end date for the tickets?
-2023-06-30 Database update complete.
+YYYY-MM-DD 2023-01-01 What is the end date for the tickets?
+YYYY-MM-DD 2023-06-30 Database update complete.
 ```